atrsoftgmbh/atrshmlog/doc/frontpage.markdown

 See the files.txt file for a detailed list.

-There is also a page for every file in this documentation.
+There is also a page for most files in this documentation.

 How do i use it ?